EdamL/css-animation/README.md

-# jQuery CSS3 animation plugins
+# CSS animation plugin

-These three small plugins were created as simple analogues of three commonly used jQuery animation methods: `slideToggle`, `fadeToggle`, and `animate`, using CSS3 transitions rather than an interval to improve performance.
+The intention of this project is to leverage the obvious benefits of CSS3 animations in a lightweight, easy to use and dependency-free Javascript plugin.
+The plugin contains three public methods, which mirror three common jQuery animation methods: `slideToggle`, `fadeToggle`, and `animate`, except with the use of CSS3 transitions rather than intervals a significant improvement in performance is achieved.

-For examples of usage, see the [demos](https://github.com/EdamL/jquery-css-animation/tree/master/demo).
+The three methods are as follows:

 ## cssSlideToggle([duration][,easing][,complete])